-ParkSense® can be active only when the shift lever is in REVERSE.
-If ParkSense® is enabled at this shift lever position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
-When in REVERSE and above the system's operating speed, a warning will appear in the EVIC indicating the vehicle speed is too fast.
+ParkSense® can be active only when the shift lever/gear selector is in REVERSE.
+If ParkSense® is enabled at this shift lever/gear selector position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
+When in REVERSE and above the system's operating speed, a warning will appear within the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID) indicating the vehicle speed is too fast.
 The system will become active again if the vehicle speed is decreased to speeds less than approximately 6 mph (9 km/h).